CistusF/ICBM_Database/README.md

 ICBM_Database collects tips or codes for organized study to help lab students study.
 A project where each other can help each other in their studies
 It is a web where you can save study materials in the laboratory.
+As for the login method, we want to use Discord's Oauth2 login method.

 > ### Languages ​​and modules used
 - Node.js
     > Libraries and Frameworks